politusanalytics/MRP-analysis-in-R/README.md

 N_geo <- ...
 ```

 You may find further  technical details in the "Summary" document that mainly describes the structure of datasets, and a brief theoretical explantion in the "Why does one need MRP?" document.
 We also share sample datasets, parameters, and an R script to run the MRP analysis for those.
+We run the sample code in R version 4.1.2.